hraberg/Shen.java/README.md

 The main [Shen JVM port](https://www.assembla.com/code/shen-on-java/git/nodes) is done by Joel Shellman and might be used for [Babel](http://www.shenlanguage.org/babel/babel.htm), Mark's IDE project.

 This port is loosely based on [`shen.clj`](https://github.com/hraberg/shen.clj), but has no dependency on Clojure.
 Started as an [interpreter](https://github.com/hraberg/Shen.java/blob/2359095c59435597e5761c72dbe9f0246fad0864/src/shen/Shen.java) using [MethodHandles](http://docs.oracle.com/javase/7/docs/api/java/lang/invoke/MethodHandle.html) as a primitive.
-It's currently 2x slower than `shen.clj`.
+It's about 2x faster than `shen.clj`.

 This is pretty experimental, and this entire project acts as a playground for various JDK 8 and JVM language stuff.
 There's an IntelliJ project, which requires [IDEA 12](http://www.jetbrains.com/idea/download/index.html) and [JDK 8 with Lambda support](http://jdk8.java.net/lambda/).
 It's based on this [Maven project](https://github.com/hraberg/Shen.java/blob/master/pom.xml).